The four MAIN causes of World War I explained

 An example of this competition for a military edge can be seen in the race between Britain and Germany to have the most powerful navy.

-Britain had recently developed a special ship known as a 'dreadnought’.
 The Germans were so impressed by this, that they increased their government spending so that they also had some dreadnoughts.

 Nationalism

-The final of the four causes is 'nationalism'.
+The final of the four causes is nationalism.
 Nationalism is the idea that people should have a deep love for their country, even to the extent that they are willing to die for it.

 Throughout the 19th century, most countries had developed their own form of nationalism, where they encouraged a love of the nation in their citizens through the process of creating national flags and writing national anthems.